seandavidreed/resume/resume.md

 - Things you did/do here
 - More things that you do here.

 **Technologies used:** Tell people about the languages, apps, technologies you used to succeed at this job.

-### Senior Software Architect, Hooli

-2010-2016, San Francisco, CA

-- This is the job you had before your latest job
-- Did you do anything that wasn't part of your job description, but you excelled at?

-**Technologies used:** Tell people about the languages, apps, technologies you used to succeed at this job.